oddbird/oddsite/content/2017/04/11/usernames.rst

    (except perhaps on length or to avoid excessive whitespace).
    That gives users full flexibility to use their offline name (including in other writing systems), nickname, stage name, or even emoji.
+   If it will be shown to multiple users, consider making it be unique to avoid confusion.
-   It should be unique among all users to avoid confusion, but should be editable.
+   It should be editable.

 3. The **login**.
    This is what the user will type to log in to the system